samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 #### End Hostilities

 Most monsters can see when a fight’s not going their way (or not going anywhere at all).
 A sapient monster might parley with the characters in an effort to get out of the situation alive.
 Suddenly a combat encounter turns into a social interaction as the monster and characters negotiate an end to their hostilities.
 A nonsapient monster might play dead to try to get the characters to stop attacking it, only to get up and run away as soon as it has the opportunity.
-See “[Fight or Flight](#FightorFlight)” later in this chapter for more suggestions.
+See "[Fight or Flight](#FightorFlight)" later in this chapter for more suggestions.

 #### Add a Combatant